- Preview of Chapters 2-24

 The returning Messiah will build the fourth Temple in an old (sacred) location.
 The fourth temple of Israel will be relocated to Shiloh.
-The fourth temple will be place in the center of the (near) future sacred District of Jerusalem (cf. chapter 4).
+The fourth temple in Shiloh which will be located at the very the “center” of the (near) future sacred District of Jerusalem (cf. chapter 4).

-As stated before this means that our past and present day observances of Rosh HaShanah in the fall and Chanukkah in the winter will be replaced by one new (consolidated) observance that will celebrate both Rosh HaShanah and the annual “Dedication” of the new Millennial Temple on the days of Nisan 1 and Nisan 7.
-What follows *now (in 2017), therefore, in the next twenty-four chapters of this document is a discussion of the scriptural foundations of this new annual holiday (cf. Ezekiel 45:1-18).
+As stated before this means that our past and present day observances of Rosh HaShanah in the fall and Chanukkah in the winter will be replaced by one new (consolidated) observance that will simultaneously celebrate both Rosh HaShanah and the annual “Dedication” of the new Millennial Temple on the days of Nisan 1 (first cleansing of the temple) and Nisan 7 (second cleansing of the temple).
+What follows *now (in 2018), in the next ten chapters of this document is a discussion of the scriptural foundations of this new annual holiday (cf. Ezekiel 45:1-18).

-*Later (in 2018) we will follow-up with an in-depth look at the (near future) messianic age of Israel and the international Commonwealth of Israel as a whole.
+*Later (in 2019) we will follow-up with a fourteen chapter in-depth look at the (yet future) messianic age of Israel and the international Commonwealth of Israel as a whole.

 Preview of Chapters 2-24: